-In the last decade, there has been a big rise in the number of children and young people with autism in our school system.
+In the last decade there has been a big rise in the number of children and young people with autism in our school system.
 However, the proportion in mainstream schools and academies has remained constant at around 70%.
-In 2019, just over 36,000 pupils were being educated in special schools.
+In 2020, just over 40,000 children with autism were being educated in special schools.

-Some children need a specialist setting to reach their full potential, however many can thrive in mainstream education with the right support and effective planning.
-All schools should have an inclusive ethos and a focus on what is in the best interest of each child.
+Some children need a specialist setting to reach their full potential, but many can thrive in mainstream education with the right support and effective planning.
+All schools should have an inclusive ethos and a focus on what is in the best interests of each child.

-Local authorities must decide whether to grant an Education, Health and Care (EHC) plan within 20 weeks of the initial assessment.
+Local authorities must make a decision about whether to grant an Education, Health and Care (EHC) plan within 20 weeks of the initial assessment.
 However, in 40% of cases this deadline is missed.

 Ambitious about Autism’s survey of 4,000 parents revealed that 15% of families are waiting between six and 12 months to receive an EHC plan.

-In 2019, 5,679 parents had to appeal decisions made regarding their children’s Education, Health and Care plans.
-Nearly half of these (2,458) related to decisions made about autistic children.
+In 2020, 7917 parents had to appeal decisions made regarding their Education, Health and Care (EHC) plans.
+Nearly half of these (3722) related to decisions made about autistic children

 Exclusions of autistic pupils are increasing rapidly.
-Between 2011 and 2016, there was a 60% increase in formal exclusions of autistic pupils.
-Latest figures show 4,500 pupils with autism were excluded in one year.
+Exclusions of autistic pupils have more than doubled since 2012.
+Latest figures show that over 5700 pupils were excluded in one year.

 The impact of these exclusions can’t be underestimated – not only do children fall behind academically, but the isolation from their peers creates deep unhappiness, social anxiety and mental health problems.